Our gritting crews are on standby around the clock from November to April, ready to treat the 321 miles of roads on our main gritting routes.

 We also deploy tractors to clear public car parks.
-Once these routes have been cleared, our teams move on to other locations.
+Once these routes have been cleared we move on to other locations.

 The snow plan includes fixed routes that target areas with the greatest pedestrian flows.
 These routes are cleared through the week, or at weekends if the weather is severe.

-How can I make a request for gritting?
+Can I make a request for gritting?

-What will the council not deal with routinely?
+What don't you deal with routinely?

 - grit private streets or unadopted roads

 - provide resources for private businesses